Azure/azure-event-hubs-for-kafka/README.md

 * The max length of the `group.id` property is 256 characters
 * The max size of `offset.metadata.max.bytes` is 1024 bytes

-[Update as of 2/9/21 - no throttling on offset commit calls.]

 ## More FAQ

 **Are you running Apache Kafka?**